AIINSTARAJ/Dynax/readme.md

 ***Dynax!
 A Scraper for Academic and Research Publications.***

-Title: Developing an Interactive Telegram Bot for Scraping Metadata of Academic Papers
+**Developing an Interactive Telegram Bot for Scraping Metadata of Academic Papers**

-  **Abstract:
+Abstract:

     This paper presents the design and implementation of an interactive Telegram bot utilizing the pyTelegramBotAPI library to scrap and deliver metadata from academic papers.
 The bot enables users to request and receive information such as titles, authors, publication dates, abstracts, and DOIs directly through Telegram, streamlining access to scholarly data.
 The development process encompasses web scraping techniques, bot integration, and user interface design, ensuring a user-friendly experience.

 1. Introduction